mcabs3/google-places-web/README.md

 # Google Places Web

-A promise-based wrapper for the Google Places JS SDK for Node (and React Native).
+A promise-based wrapper for the Google Places JS SDK for Node.

 ## Installation